What Language is This? Ask Your Tokenizer: Experimental Setup

 \subsection{\unilid Training}

 For each benchmark, we learn language-conditional unigram distributions using the EM procedure of the \unilm tokenization algorithm, described in \cref{sec:learning-params}.
 In all experiments, we initialize the unigram distribution as the uniform distribution and run EM for $20$ rounds.\footnote{We observed empirically that unigram distributions always converged within 20 rounds (\ie, the total variation distance between subsequent rounds fell below $10^{-6}$).}\clara{Footnote comment: could also use the SentencePiece settings to justify $\leq 20$ rounds if that would make the argument stronger \response{tiago} I think saying it converged is enough.
 Also, it's our own method and not a baseline, so maybe we don't need to motivate it as much as for baselines?
-(I mean if our own method underperforms a bit at these settings, it's not really a big issue.)} We consider two variants of \unilid: one that uses a dedicated base tokenizer trained on the LID training set, and one that uses the vocabulary of a pretrained language model; more details below.
+(I mean if our own method underperforms a bit at these settings, it's not really a big issue.)} To avoid zero-probability segmentations when a token's expected counts are estimated to be 0 under a given language (most common in the few-sample regime), we floor token probabilities at $1e-12$.
+We did not find further smoothing measures to help.
+We consider two variants of \unilid: one that uses a dedicated base tokenizer trained on the LID training set, and one that uses the vocabulary of a pretrained language model; more details below.

 \paragraph{\unilid.} The base version of \unilid trains a tokenizer on the training split of each benchmark dataset.
 We train a byte-level tokenizer using the standard \unilm tokenization algorithm.
 Our implementation closely follows the design choices of the SentencePiece library \cite{kudo-richardson-2018-sentencepiece}, which provides the original implementation of \unilm.
 Unless otherwise specified, we use a vocabulary size of $100\text{k}$; ablation experiments indicate that performance is relatively insensitive to this choice (see \cref{sec:ablations}).\clara{potentially add details of pretokenization choices: ByteLevel(add\_ prefix\_space=True, use\_regex=True)}